CPO-4.01 COM Federal and State False Claims Policy

 There are both federal and state false claims laws.

 The federal False Claims Act (“FCA”) makes any person or entity that knowingly submits a false or fraudulent claim for payment of United States government funds liable for significant penalties and fines.
-These sanctions include a penalty of up to three times the government's damages, civil penalties ranging from $5,500 to $11,000 per false claim, and the costs of the civil action against the entity that submitted the false claims.
+These sanctions include a penalty of up to three times the government's damages, civil monetary penalties for each false claim, and the costs of the civil action against the entity that submitted the false claims.
 This law applies generally to federally-funded programs, including to health care programs such as Medicaid and Medicare.

 The federal FCA also includes a “whistleblower,” or “qui tam,” provision.
 Under that provision, a private person with knowledge of a false claim may bring a civil action on behalf of the United States government to recover funds it has paid as a result of that false claim.
 The government will investigate the whistleblower's allegations and may or may not choose to join in the lawsuit.
 If the government chooses to participate, it assumes responsibility for all of the expenses associated with the lawsuit.
 If the lawsuit is ultimately successful, the court may award the whistleblower who initially brought the suit a percentage of the funds recovered.
 That percentage is lower when the government joins in the action.
 Regardless of whether the government participates, the court may reduce the whistleblower's share of the proceeds if it finds that the whistleblower planned and initiated the false claim violation.
 If the whistleblower is convicted of criminal conduct related to his or her role in the preparation or submission of the false claim, finally, the whistleblower will be dismissed from the civil action without receiving any portion of the proceeds.